kulttuuri/databases-in-docker/README.md

 2. Build the image
 3. Run the container

-After the image has been built, you only need to run the container.
-Building the image will delete any changes or data you have done inside the image.

 ### 0/3: Install Docker (if not already installed)

 You need to first start by installing Docker, if you have not yet installed that.
 It is recommended to install the Docker Desktop software, as that pre-configures everything.